cjwainwright/genetis/README.md

 ```html
 <img src="pages/image.png">
 ```
-As the html in your output will be at the same level as the image, SSG will internally rewrite this URL in the template to point to the correct file in the output.
+As the html in your output will be at the same level as the image, genetis will internally rewrite this URL in the template to point to the correct file in the output.
 If you wish to prevent this, you can give the element a special attribute `data-link-relative`.
 E.g. if you include the following in your template
 ```html
 <img src="image.png" data-link-relative>
 ```